KellzCodes/Java-Practice/README.md

 - [What is an IDE?](#What-is-an-IDE)

 # Java Program Structure
 Java programs have a specific structure in how the code is written.
-There are key elements that all Java programs share.
+There are key elements that all Java programs share

 ## The Program